angelaterao/angelaterao/README.md

 ### Hey there!
 I'm Angela 👋🏻👩🏻‍💻

-Before diving headfirst into coding through Udemy and YouTube courses, I spent 4 years in the world of market finance 📈 .
+Before diving headfirst into coding through Udemy and YouTube courses, I spent 4 years in the world of market finance.
-Now, I'm all about putting my self-taught skills to work and building awesome apps! 🚀✨
+Now, I'm all about putting my self-taught skills to work and building awesome apps!

-🔍 I'm on a continuous journey of mastering Swift and learning all the nuances of this powerful language. 📝
+🔍 I'm on a continuous journey of mastering Swift and learning all the nuances of this powerful language. 🧠
-💡 I'm passionate about turning caffeine into code and creating apps that push boundaries. ☕✨
+☕ I'm passionate about turning caffeine into code and creating apps that push boundaries. 🚀

 But my curiosity knows no bounds!
-I'm on a quest to master not only the art of coding but also explore a diverse array of interests. 🌟
+I'm on a quest to master not only the art of coding but also explore a diverse array of interests..

-🏋️‍♂️ When I'm not chasing bugs, you'll find me pushing my physical limits at CrossFit and through various sports! 🏃🏊‍♀️🧗‍♀️
+🏋️‍♂️ When I'm not chasing bugs, you'll find me pushing my physical limits at CrossFit and through various sports. 🏃🏊‍♀️🧗‍♀️
-🎨 I'm also a creative enthusiast, wielding my skills in Procreate, crochet, and painting to bring my imagination to life. 🎨
+🎨 I'm also a creative enthusiast, applying my skills in Procreate, crochet, and painting to bring my imagination to life. ✨

 Let's connect, collaborate, and code together! 💻🫱🏻‍🫲🏽

-📫 Feel free to reach out: [angela.terao@gmail.com](mailto:youremail@example.com)
+Feel free to reach out: [angela.terao@gmail.com](mailto:youremail@example.com)